-In the rush to cash in on cannabis, some experts worry that vulnerable populations—including marginalized communities, children, and youth—will pay a steep price.
+In the rush to legalize cannabis, some experts worry that some populations—including under-resourced communities, children, and youth—will pay a steep price.

 “As you normalize marijuana and make it more accessible, you’re increasing the risk of young people to be exposed to marijuana and to consume it regularly.
 Those consequences are likely to be much more costly economically than the revenue you’re gaining,” Volkow said.

 Adolescents are twice as likely to become addicted to marijuana than adults; about 20 percent of adolescent users develop cannabis use disorder vs. about 9 percent of adults, she said.
 Exposure to marijuana during rapid periods of brain growth and maturation is particularly worrisome.